filoppos/MaskArchitectureAnomaly_CourseProject/README.md

 * [trained_models](trained_models) Contains the ERFNet trained models for the baseline eval.
 * [eomt](eomt) It is almost the original folder of the EoMT project.
 Inside it you will find code to train and pretrained checkpoints for EoMT.

+## Notebooks explnnations

-* step4_visualization.ipynb: Qualitative analysis of EoMT predictions on Cityscapes.
-Includes visual inspection of segmentation outputs and label mapping between dataset annotation formats.
+* step4_inference.ipynb: Qualitative analysis of EoMT predictions on Cityscapes.
+Includes visual inspection of segmentation outputs and label mapping between datasets (COCO-to-Cityscapes).

-* step5_finetuning.ipynb: Fine-tuning of EoMT on Cityscapes with four freezing strategies- Analyzes trainable parameter distribution.
+* step5_finetuning.ipynb: Fine-tuning of EoMT on Cityscapes with four freezing strategies.
+Analyzes trainable parameter distribution.

 * step7_erfnet_anomaly.ipynb: ERFNet anomaly scoring pipeline.
 Implements MSP, MaxLogit, and MaxEntropy scoring methods evaluated on five anomaly datasets.
 Reports AuPRC and FPR95 metrics.